 Long-term collaboration agreements are essential for ensuring that partnerships with suppliers are structured as effectively as possible, particularly when strategically important suppliers are involved.
-Vetropack considers suppliers of energy, transport services and raw materials such as used glass to be especially important.
+Vetropack considers suppliers of energy, transport services and primary and secondary raw materials to be very important.
+Vetropack also carries out regular evaluations of the optimal division between internal solutions and external partners for various works processes.
+For example, in the year under review the company started looking at whether it would be sensible to outsource mould repairs.